karmaniverous/stan/.stan/system/stan.system.md

   - Smaller modules with clear responsibilities enable targeted unit tests and simpler refactors.

 # External dependency failures (design‑first policy)

 When a third‑party (or internal) dependency is broken (API change/regression, build/install/runtime failure, platform incompatibility, licensing/security issue), do NOT immediately “code around” the problem.
 Prefer a short, explicit design iteration first.
+Always offer to generate a “Dependency Bug Report” for the upstream owner (see section “Dependency Bug Report”) as part of this discussion.

 ## What to do first (quick design loop, ~10–15 minutes)

-1) Summarize the failure concisely
+1. Summarize the failure concisely
    - What failed (name@version)?
    - Evidence: minimal log/excerpt, repro steps, target platform(s).
    - Is the failure deterministic and isolated to our usage?

-2) Enumerate viable options with trade‑offs
+2. Enumerate viable options with trade‑offs
    - Switch dependency
      • Identify 1–3 actively‑maintained alternatives (Open‑Source First).
      • Compare API fit, maturity, licenses, size, and ecosystem risk.